remyinthecloud/remyinthecloud.com/_posts/2025-02-04-fastfetch.md

 tags: [linux, ubuntu, homelab, terminal, productivity]
 ---

-Before diving into setting up applications, I wanted to start with a neat and functional terminal setup.
-Terminal customizations can significantly improve productivity while also making the terminal look much cooler.
+I've been seeing a lot of hype around tools like **neofetch** and **fastfetch** so I decided to give one a try.

-One of the first tools I installed is **Fastfetch**, a lightweight and highly customizable system information tool.
-It provides a quick overview of essential system details like CPU, GPU, RAM usage, and OS version, all displayed in a sleek and visually appealing format.
-Fastfetch is a faster, more efficient alternative to **Neofetch**, offering better performance and greater customization options.
-Plus, it features ASCII artwork of your Linux distribution's logo, making your terminal both informative and stylish.
+a quick overview of essential system details like CPU, GPU, RAM usage, and OS version, all displayed in a sleek and visually appealing format.

-Let’s start by installing Fastfetch.
+I decided to go with Fastfetch since it's a faster, more efficient alternative to Neofetch, offering better performance and greater customization options.
+Plus, neofetch is no longer being maintained.

+Ubuntu 22.04, 24.04 and 24.10 you can https://github.com/fastfetch-cli/fastfetch/releases/tag/2.35.0use an unofficial (but officially endorsed) [Fastfetch PPA](https://launchpad.net/~zhangsongcui3371/+archive/ubuntu/fastfetch) to get the latest, or download the DEB installer from the project’s [Github releases page](https://github.com/fastfetch-cli/fastfetch/releases/tag/2.35.0)

 ---

 ## Installing Fastfetch on Ubuntu

-Fastfetch is available in Ubuntu’s repositories, so installing it is simple:
+Fastfetch is available in Ubuntu’s repositories, for versions of Ubuntu 24.10 and new, making installing it simple:

 ```bash
 sudo apt install fastfetch
 ```

+For

 ---